1and1/Troilus/README.md

 ```

-Insert a row in an entity-oriented way.
+Write a row in an entity-oriented way.
 ``` java
 hotelDao.insert()
         .entity(new Hotel("BUP14334", "Richter Panzio", ImmutableSet.of("1", "2", "3", "4", "5"), Optional.of(2), Optional.empty()))